-- indxmap A polymorphic variable of a type that is any extension of the indx\map type described above.

-- halo\index A list of the halo and boundary elements for the current process to be exchanged with other processes; for each processes with which it is necessary to communicate:
+ovrlap\index A list of the overlap elements for the current process, organized in groups like the previous vector:

 - 1. Process identifier;

 - 2. Number of points to be received;

 - 3. Indices of points to be received;

 - 4. Number of points to be sent;

 - 5. Indices of points to be sent;